My people are destroyed from lack of knowledge~ Hosea 4:6a NIV

 It is easy for Christians to look at this situation, roll their eyes and feel superior to those who have willingly bought into obvious chicanery and are now paying the price for it.

 Christians of all ages use the terms “my truth” and “your truth” as if there are versions of truth that all have equal validity and should be taken equally seriously.
-It is true that people can interpret the same event in two entirely different ways but only one of the interpretations can actually be true.
+It is true, human beings can interpret the same event in two entirely different ways but only one of the interpretations can actually be true.
 It is also not uncommon for Christians to say things like “that may be true for you but it’s not true for me”.
-It is true that there are times when God convicts a Christian that a behavior not forbidden in Scripture is wrong for them, because that thing could become a gateway for them for truly sinful behavior (Romans 14, 1stCorinthians 8:9-13, 1stCorinthians 10:23-31).
-However, that is an entirely different breed of cat from one person deciding that they should not be held to the same moral standards as every other believer on the planet because they have chosen to believe that God’s judgments on moral issues are wibbly-wobbly and open to interpretation (Judges 21:25).
-In most evangelical churches love has been held up as the highest value (and for good reason) but we have forgotten that love not built on a foundation of truth inevitably devolves into a puddle of messy, inarticulate sentimentality.
+It is true, there are times when God convicts one Christian that a behavior not forbidden in Scripture is wrong for them as an individual.
+Because He knows that behavior will become a gateway for truly sinful behavior for that particular Christian (Romans 14, 1st Corinthians 8:9-13, 1st Corinthians 10:23-31).
+Nonetheless, that situation is an entirely different breed of cat from one person deciding that they should not be held to the same moral standards as every other believer on the planet because they have chosen to believe that God’s opinions on morality have become wibbly-wobbly and open to interpretation (Judges 21:25).
+In most evangelical churches love has been held up as the highest value.
+However, we have forgotten love that is not built firmly on a foundation of theological truth inevitably devolves into a puddle of messy, inarticulate, crazy-town sentimentality.

-For at least two decades now, Christians have been told that what they believe is irrelevant so long as they sincerely love Jesus and people.
-Some teachers and preachers have even argued against attaining biblical knowledge because they have misinterpreted 1stCorinthians 8:1.
-Some have taught that Paul was criticizing all biblical knowledge as something that puffs people up with pride.
+For at least two decades now, Christians have been told it doesn’t matter what Christians believe as long as they sincerely love Jesus and people.
+There are teachers and preachers who have even argued against their people attaining biblical knowledge because they misinterpreted 1st Corinthians 8:1 where Paul says “knowledge puffs up”.
+Paul was not criticizing all biblical knowledge as something that puffs people up with pride.
 Paul was simply stating that the Corinthians “knowledge” concerning the fact that idols are nothing had made them prideful.
 Their understanding of truth was causing them to ignore the needs of those who had not reached their level of understanding concerning THAT PARTICULAR ISSUE.